OlgaErmakovich/rsschool-cv/cv.md

 that I'll enjoy it.
 I hope, that my new knowledge in html and JavaScript can help me achieve my goals.
 I have a lot of motivation to learn programming languages and I believe, that
 RS School will be my first step to my new professional sphere.
 My personal qualities as attentiveness, diligence, self-discipline and sense of beauty are the most suitable for front-end developer.
 4. I have basic skills in html, JavaScript, know how to use Git as a version control instrument.
+I am interested in all kinds of front-end technologies.
 5.
 ```
 if (isAwesome){